alanwatsonforster/glass/documentation/Manual.md

 # Manual

-This manual is written to help players use the apxo package to automate the flight part of JD Webster's "Air Power" rules, published in the game "The Speed of Heat".
+This manual is written to help players use the glass package to automate the flight part of JD Webster's "Air Power" rules, published in the game "The Speed of Heat".
 Most of the other parts of the game, including combat, still need to handled manually.

 The package is designed to run in a Google Colab notebook.
 You basically have to type commands that specify the flight type, power setting, and action for each aircraft.
 You do not have to understand programming to use it.